I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxworkq/nf-rxworkq-rxdispatchtoworkerthread.md

 `WorkQueueType`

 The type of the work queue representing the priority of the task.
 The <i>WorkQueueType</i> parameter can be one of can be one of the following enumerations for WORK_QUEUE_TYPE:

+#### CriticalWorkQueue

+Insert the WORK_QUEUE_ITEM into the queue from which a system thread with a real-time priority attribute will process the work item.

+#### DelayedWorkQueue

+Insert the WORK_QUEUE_ITEM into the queue from which a system thread with a variable priority attribute will process the work item.

+#### HyperCriticalWorkQueue

+Insert the WORK_QUEUE_ITEM into the queue from which a system thread will process the work item so that the routine to be invoked is not blocked.

 `Routine`